Chukak/containers/docs/queue.md

 * `queue->_front` - a pointer to the first element.
 It is not recommended to use.
 Use the `q_front()` function.
 * `queue->_back` - a pointer to the last element.
 It is not recommended to use.
 Use the `q_back()` function.

-## Create an queue
+## Create a queue
-To create an queue, call the `q_create_queue` function without any arguments.
+To create a queue, call the `q_create_queue` function without any arguments.
 Returns a pointer to the queue.
 ```c
 queue *q = q_create_queue();
 ```